debarati-datta/debarati-the-food-tycoon/README.md

 **New Recipe Form: Testing**
-1. Go to the "Request an Itinerary" page
+1. Go to the "New Recipe" page
 2. Try to submit the empty form - a prompt message about the required fields appears.
-3. Try to submit the form with an invalid email address - a prompt message appears.
+3. Try to submit the form with any empty field - a prompt message appears.
-4. Try to submit the form with number of adults less than 1 - a prompt msg appears.
-5. Try to submit the form with number of children less than 0 - a prompt msg appears.
-6. The form only accepts dates starting from 01.11.2020 to 31.12.2022.
-Not that that is too helpful but still keeps the user from picking insane dates and allows the site owner to initiate a dialogue.

 **Backend Mongo DB entry Testing**
 *Each entry directly on Mongo DB collections page can be immediately seen on the site *